Emergency health care

 1/ Application(form):

-Without receipt of the printed e-application form along with other requisites, the e-application form is invalid and the candidate will not be included in the admission process!
+- without receiving the printed electronic application form along with attachments, the electronic application form is invalid and the candidate will not be included in the admission process!

-Applicants applying for the Day Form of study must complete and provide evidence of their high school grades for each year of study.
+Applicants applying for the Day Form of study must complete and provide evidence of high school grades for each year.
 The application form must list the end-of-year report card grades 1-3 and the half-year grade 4 or grade 5 benefit.
 This benefit must be confirmed by the high school on page 3.
 If the secondary school does not certify the benefit, the applicant shall submit notarised report cards for each year with the application form.

 After the matriculation examination, applicants shall deliver the notarized matriculation certificate to the faculty address as soon as possible, at the latest on the day of the entrance examination!

-Applicants applying for external form of study do not need to fill in or prove the high school grades for each year.
+Applicants applying for external form of study do not have to fill in or prove their high school grades for each year.
 As proof of completion of secondary education, they shall submit only an officially certified matriculation certificate

 with their application form.

-3/ Other application documents (included in the application form):
+3/ Other application documents (form attachments to the online application form):

-- proof of Slovak language proficiency- B1 level - to be provided by foreign applicants (except applicants from the Czech Republic) (see chap.
+c) proof of Slovak language proficiency- level B1 - to be provided by foreign applicants (except applicants from the Czech Republic) (see chap.
 1.4)

-4/ In case the applicant wishes to apply for more than one study programme at the faculty, he/she must submit a separate application for each study programme separately and pay the application fee for each application separately.
+4/ In case the applicant wants to apply for more study programmes at the faculty, he/she must submit a separate application for each study programme separately and pay the fee for each application separately.

-5/ Only those candidates who submit a duly completed application form, attach all the required enclosures, pay the admission fee and meet the required criteria within the stipulated deadline ( 31 March 2025) will be invited for the entrance examination.
+5/ Only those applicants who submit a duly completed application form, attach all required attachments, pay the admission fee and meet the required criteria by the deadline ( 31 March 2026) will be invited for the entrance examination.
 An alternative date for the entrance examination may only be requested in writing in the event of a serious medical reason, no later than 24 hours after the date of the entrance examination (the application must be accompanied by a relevant medical report of the medical problem, not a certificate of treatment).
 The faculty does not grant a make-up date in the event of a failed entrance examination.

 6/ Administrative fee for the admission process, will not be refunded to applicants in the following cases: